europarl/open-data-beta-testing/data-structure/corporate-bodies/README.md

 # Corporate bodies data structure

-This data structure definition is a profile of the [ORG-EP application profile](https://europarl.github.io/org-ep/).
+This data structure definition is a profile of the [ORG-EP application profile (v0.3.1)](https://europarl.github.io/org-ep/0.3.1/).

 The corresponding data are available in the [`data/corporate-bodies`](../data/corporate-bodies/) folder.